The HyLight model for hydrogen emission lines in simulated nebulae: Introduction

 Nearby star-forming regions have been mapped in detail using integral field spectroscopy~\citep[e.g.][]{Rousseau-nepton2019, Groves2023, Drory2024}, revealing filaments of high-density neutral or molecular gas delineating ionized regions of lower density~\citep[e.g.][]{Mcleod2021}.
-It is unclear whether the emission lines emitted by these intricate structures can be well described or understood with current relatively simple models of such \ion{H}{ii} regions.
+It is unclear whether the emission lines emitted by these intricate structures can be well described or understood with current relatively simple models of such \ion{H}{ii} regions which assume simple geometries (plane-parallel or spherical) in photoionization equilibrium when calculating species abundances.
 This can be tested by performing more realistic radiation-hydrodynamic simulations of nebular regions and generating mock IFU data cubes from them.
 Such radiation-hydrodynamical simulations model in detail how a star-forming cloud or the \ism{} of a galaxy is shaped by radiation, supernovae, winds and jets (see, for example, the SILCC\footnote{\href{https://hera.ph1.uni-koeln.de/~silcc/}{https://hera.ph1.uni-koeln.de/~silcc/}}~\citep{Walch2015} and STARFORGE\footnote{\href{https://starforge.space/}{https://starforge.space/}} \citep{Grudic2021} projects).
-These simulations perform RT for a small set of photon energies with the aim of computing the ionization states of important gas coolants, i.e., typically \ion{H}{I}, \ion{He}{I} and \ion{He}{II}-ionizing photons.
+These simulations perform RT for a small set of photon energies with the aim of computing the ionization states of important gas coolants, i.e., typically \ion{H}{i}, \ion{He}{i} and \ion{He}{ii}-ionizing photons.
 The emissivity of this gas in the lines of interest is computed in post-processing~\citep[][]{Hirschmann2017, Hirschmann2019, Hirschmann2023}.